albar965/littlenavmap-manual/en/ROUTEDESCR.md

 Examples: `KEAT`, `CYPU`, `S16`.

-`ALTERNATES`: Alternate airports are optional and are simply appended to the flight plan.
-Alternates cannot be used in combination with an approach procedure.
+`ALTERNATES`: Alternate airports are optional and are added to the flight plan when reading depending on the option `Read trailing Airports as Alternates` as described above.

 `SPEEDALT`: An optional entry that contains the cruise speed and altitude.
 See below for a details.
+Speed is ignored when reading.

 `ENROUTE`: This is a list of either `WAYPOINT` or an `AIRWAYWAYPOINT` forming the actual flight plan.
 The first entry has to be an airport, waypoint, VOR or NDB.